openforis/sepal-doc/docs/source/workflows/drivers.rst

 The analysis performed is a drivers assessment, and not a land cover change analysis.
 A land cover change map or fate of land post disturbance, where forest loss is measured in terms of area of land cover or use is produced though different approaches than employed here.
 Furthermore, a land cover or pixel-level analysis simply does not consider driver context.
 Finally, land cover maps do not address the drivers of forest degradation (where disturbance occurs, but the land cover is still forest) which is a crucial element of this study.

 The project technical committee agreed upon nine unique direct drivers and their characteristics to be used in the context of the project, and piloting in Central Africa.
 The definitions were based on what is potentially visible and recognizable in high resolution satellite imagery mosaics from Planet which are available over the entire study period (2015-2020).
-Each driver and its definition and characteristics are described here :doc:`../modules/drivers/direct-driver-definitions`.
+Each driver and its definition and characteristics are described in :ref:`workflows:drivers:drivers`.

 In order to identify direct drivers, an survey form is developed in the Collect Earth Online (CEO) web platform to enable visual interpretation and identification of the presence or absence of forest, the land cover type in 2015, the type of change (deforestation or degradation) and the year of change (2015-2022), along with one ore more observed direct drivers within a 2km wide square plot around the sample point.